b3r3nd/berendbotje/README.md

 OPEN_AI_HOST=
 ```
 7. You can use the following commands to run the bot:
-- `bot:run` - Run the bot normally - does not create, update or delete slash commands
+- `bot:run` - Run the bot, does not create, update or delete slash commands
 - `bot:run --updatecmd` - Creates/Updates all slash commands first
 - `bot:run --delcmd` - Deletes all slash commands first
-- `bot:run --dev` - Load only test commands but always update the slash command
 8. In order to make the image generation with open ai and reminders work you also need to run the queue `php artisan queue:work` and install redis!

 # Functions